NethermindEth/warping-contracts/README.md

-# The main of this project is to transpile solidity by example to cairo using warp tools from Nethermind
+# Purpose of this project is to transpile solidity-by-example to cairo %starknet contract using warp tools from Nethermind

-## Status: In Progress
+## Status: In Progress...

 ```